-- Keep stirring until mixture starts to thicken but do not let it boil.
-When it is thick enough to coat the back of a spoon, remove from heat, pour into a bowl which has been set on top of a bowl of ice cubes.
+Keep stirring until mixture starts to thicken but do not let it boil.
+When it is thick enough to coat the back of a spoon, remove it from heat and pour into a bowl which has been set on top of a bowl of ice cubes.
 Stir several times.

-- Don't worry, you will incorporate the 1 cup of heavy whipping cream into the cold pastry cream just before assembling the cake.
+Just before assembling the cake, incorporate the 1 cup of heavy whipping cream into the cold pastry cream.

 Make the Cake Dough

-- In a microwave-safe bowl, heat 7 1/2 tablespoons butter with 2 1/2 tablespoons honey until just melted.
-Stir in lukewarm milk, add 1 egg, 1/2 teaspoon salt, and whisk well.
+In a microwave-safe bowl, heat 7 1/2 tablespoons butter with 2 1/2 tablespoons honey until just melted.
+Stir in lukewarm milk, add 1 egg and 1/2 teaspoon salt, and whisk well.
 This mixture should have a temperature of 100 F / 38 C.